TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-restricted-capacity-rca.md

 As per the continuity plan, we have placed some restriction on your account for any new resource deployment and you may run into capacity constraints when performing the following operations:

-1. Provision/Create a new Cosmos DB Account(including Free-Tier account) in a restricted region.
+1. Provision/Create a new Cosmos DB Account(including Free-Tier account).
-2. Adding a resistricted region to an existing Cosmos DB Account
+2. Adding a region to an existing Cosmos DB Account
-3. Create a new database/collection in an existing Cosmos DB Account which doesn't have any container.
+3. Create a new database/container in an existing Cosmos DB Account which doesn't have any container yet.

 However, you should be able to perform all operations against your existing Azure Cosmos DB resources in all regions without any restrictions.